BrianNathanWhite/BrianNathanWhite.github.io/_pages/teaching.md

 ---

- - Served on the Spring 2024 hiring committee for staff biostatistician positions at the Wake Forest School of Medicine, participating in candidate pre-screening, evaluation and interviews.
+ - Served on the Spring 2024 hiring committee for staff biostatistician positions participating in candidate pre-screening, evaluation and interviews.
+ - Regularly particpate in group interviews of prospective faculty and staff biostatisticians.

 ### The University of North Carolina at Chapel Hill